 The Narrows aren’t for everyone, but even the first part of this hike, the Riverside trail, is incredibly beautiful.
 We like to rent e-bikes in town for the ride into Zion Canyon.
 It takes an easy hour on quiet trails and roads, and you can stop wherever you like along the way… Emerald Pools, the Zion Lodge, Big Bend.
 There is much to explore!

 Zion to St. George, Utah – Before leaving Zion, you have time for one more hike.
-The West Rim trail, with an optional detour to Angel’s Landing, is an all-time.
+The West Rim trail, with an optional detour to Angel’s Landing (separate permit required), is a classic.
 If you’re up for the challenge of this crazy hike, go for it, and you won’t be disappointed.
 If not, we have a great hidden viewpoint for you just a little bit higher up the trail that is sure to be a highlight.
 Nobody leaves disappointed.

 Afterwards, head back to Springdale and drive to nearby St. George for your final night.
 After the bustle of Zion, it’s nice to exhale a bit in this relaxing corner.
 You’ll head up the hill and stay at the beautiful Inn on the Cliff hotel.
 Be sure to make a dinner reservation at the adjacent Cliffside Restaurant with views sweeping over town below and the distant mountains beyond.

 Depart – After a delicious breakfast from your hotel, you’ll return to Las Vegas, or you can continue on to your post-tour destinations.